lynndylanhurley/ng-token-auth/README.md

 ~~~

 ## Proxy CORS requests
-Older browsers (IE8, IE9) have trouble with CORS requests.
-You will need to set up a proxy if support for these browsers is required.
+Shit browsers (IE8, IE9) have trouble with CORS requests.
+You will need to set up a proxy to support these shit browsers.

 ##### Example proxy using express for node.js
 ~~~javascript